 - There is no scientific agreement regarding even the basic nature of aging. - Aging theories have wildly different predictions regarding the feasibility of antiaging medicine ranging from "impossible" to a foregone conclusion.
-They also predict very different mechanisms behind age-related diseases. - Aging theories are a subset of evolution theory. - All of the aging theories that even grossly fit observations require modifications to Darwin's theory. - There is a growing consensus that Darwin's ideas regarding the mechanics of evolution are overly simplified. - It is not possible to understand cancer or other massively age-related disease without understanding aging.
+They also predict very different mechanisms behind age-related diseases. - Aging theories are a subset of evolution theory. - All of the aging theories that even grossly fit observations require modifications to Darwin's original evolutionary mechanics theory. - There is a growing consensus that Darwin's ideas regarding the mechanics of evolution are overly simplified.
+Genetics discoveries have exposed many issues with evolutionary mechanics. - Empirical evidence and the more recent evolutionary mechanics theories favor programmed aging.

+- It is not possible to understand cancer or other massively age-related disease without understanding aging.